GuenterQuast/mimoCoRB/builddoc/index.rst

 The random nature of such processes and the need to keep read-out dead times low requires an input buffer and a buffer manager running as a background process.
-While a data source feeds data into the ringbuffer, consumer processes are fed with an almost constant stream of data to filter, reduce, analyze or simply visualize data and on-line analysis results.
+While a data source feeds data into the buffer, consumer processes are fed with an almost constant stream of data to filter, reduce, analyze or simply visualize data and on-line analysis results.
 Such consumers may be obligatory ones,
 i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
 A second type of